metayeti/YABS.js/README.md

 2) Create a `build.json`
 3) Execute with `node yabs.js`

-YABS.js will default to `build.json` or `build_all.json` when no build instructions file is provided.
-If your build instructions file is named something else, use `node yabs.js mybuildfile.json`.
+YABS.js will default to `build.json` or `build_all.json` if a build instructions file is not explicitly given via a parameter.

+To pass a custom build instructions file use a freestanding (not utilizing the `-` or `--` prefixes) parameter.
+The first such parameter is used as the instructions file, for example: `node yabs.js mybuildfile.json`

 ## Minimal example